 The Images for Academic Publishing (IAP) program makes available publication-quality images for use in scholarly publications free of charge.
 The IAP program was initiated by The Metropolitan Museum of Art in 2007 to help address the challenges of scholarly publishing in the digital age by providing free images for academic publications through an automated Web-based service.
 IAP was an optional service to all museums who wished to foster scholarly publications.
+This service is intended for individual scholars who are working on a particular book, article, or website that meets criteria established by the museum contributors.
 All IAP contributors also contributed images to the Artstor Digital Library, which makes images available exclusively for teaching and educational use, not publication.

 - The Metropolitan Museum of Art